Bawdeswell

-The village is recorded in the Domesday Book as Balderwella.
+The village is recorded in the Domesday Book of 1086 as Balderwella.
 It was the home of Chaucer's Reeve in The Reeve's Prologue and Tale in the Canterbury Tales.

-Its parish church, All Saints', was rebuilt after its Victorian church was destroyed in World War II when hit by a crashing de Havilland Mosquito bomber.
+Its parish church, All Saints, was rebuilt after its Victorian church was destroyed in World War II when hit by a crashing de Havilland Mosquito bomber.

 Toponymy

-The village name appears to be unique, with no other example being found by internet searches, and has been spelt as Baldereswella, Baldeswell, Badswell, Bawsewella and Baldeswelle – in 1807 it was officially Baldeswell.
+The village name has been spelled as Baldereswella, Baldeswell, Badswell, Bawsewella and Baldeswelle – in 1807 it was officially Baldeswell.
 The exact meaning of the name of the village is uncertain.
-However, wella is a well, 'stream' or 'spring', and it is clear that there has always been water here with quite a number of wells still surviving, the water table being 12 ft or less.
-Baldhere is an Anglo-Saxon man's name, composed of Old English elements meaning 'bold, strong' and 'army', and may date back before the 7th century.
-In Norse it was a mythological son of the God Odin and in Swedish meant 'The God of Light'.
+However, wella is a well, "stream" or "spring", and it is clear that there has always been water here with quite a number of wells still surviving, the water table being 12 ft or less.
+Baldhere is an Anglo-Saxon man's name, composed of Old English elements meaning "bold, strong" and "army", and may date back before the 7th century.
+In Norse it was a mythological son of the God Odin and in Swedish meant "The God of Light".
 The name of the village may thus stem from the Old English given name Baldhere and refers to a source of water belonging to or possibly discovered by him.
 Therefore, an original spelling may have been Baldhereswella.
 In his An Essay towards a Topographical History of the County of Norfolk: volume 8, historian, social and landscape geographer Francis Blomefield considers the meaning of balder could be quick running water and ascribes the same meaning to Boldre, Hampshire and Baldersdale, North Yorkshire.